 A zombie comedy that knocks ’em dead with offbeat genre-ribbing humor, “Night of the Living Dorks” is a high- school-set romp that could pass for an American flick if the dialogue were in English.
-Pic is a guilty pleasure whose title accurately conveys the silly, irreverent tone.
-Fests with latenight sidebars or a youngish clientele can’t go wrong.
+Pleasingly imaginative within the parameters of the form, pic is a guilty pleasure whose title accurately conveys the silly, irreverent tone.
+Fests with latenight sidebars or a youngish clientele can’t go wrong with this.

 Opening scene, set in Haiti, shows a textbook zombie getting blasted to smithereens by an angry islander, then reduced to ashes in an urn.
 Three months later that urn makes its way to Germany and the denizens of Frederich Nietzsche High School.

 Philip (Tino Mewes) lives with his parents across the street from Rebecca (Collien Fernandes), a pretty lass into Goth trappings. (“Death, decay and wearing black is my thing right now, OK?”)